Coronavirus information for people with chest, heart and stroke conditions

-- Stay 2 metres (6ft) away from other people who you don't live with
+- Stay 2m (6ft) away from people you don't live with.

-- Wash your hands more often with soap and water for 20 seconds each time, especially after you get home or into work; blow your nose, sneeze or cough; are going to eat or handle food.
+- Wash your hands regularly with soap and water for 20 seconds each time, especially after you get home or into work, blow your nose, sneeze or cough, eat or handle food.

 Other steps you can take to reduce your risk: